 If the test comes back positive, you have coronavirus.
 The GGD will provide you with additional information and you need to self‑isolate (information in Dutch)

-If you did not get tested on or after day 5 and you have no symptoms, you no longer have to self‑quarantine.
+If you did not get tested on or after day 5 and you have no symptoms, this is your last day of your self‑quarantine.

 If you have COVID‑19 symptoms, stay home and get tested again.

 Did you know you can't do your grocery shopping yourself, receive visitors and you need to work from home?

 You must show a negative test result if you are travelling to the Netherlands from a (very) high corona risk country.
 This is because there is a risk that travellers arriving from these areas will import and spread coronavirus.
 The mandatory test results are not a substitute for other coronavirus measures, such as the entry ban, self-quarantining and vaccination.

 Get tested at an official testing centre (such as a laboratory, doctor or health service) at your destination.
 Make sure the test meets the Dutch requirements.

 Some people continue to test positive after experiencing corona.
 Even if all the symptoms are gone and someone is no longer contagious.
 If you have experienced corona and therefore cannot present a negative NAAT test result, you can still travel if you can show the following documents.